tswow/tswow-wiki/docs/install/repack.md

 - [VSCodium version 1.60](https://github.com/VSCodium/vscodium/releases/download/1.55.2/VSCodiumSetup-x64-1.55.2.exe)

-- (Optional) To compile **live scripts**, you will also need [Visual Studio 2022 Community](https://visualstudio.microsoft.com/downloads/).
-The whole first part of this tutorial series will only be using data scripts, so you don't need to install this yet.
+- (Optional) To compile **live scripts** to a C++ backend, you will also need [Visual Studio 2022 Community](https://visualstudio.microsoft.com/downloads/).
+The default livescript backend is Lua, so you rarely need this when just starting out.

     - <span>When installing Visual Studio, you will be asked to choose what packages to install in a window similar to the following.
 The **only** package that is necessary for building Live Scripts is `Desktop development with C++`, as shown below.
 The only toggle you need to select is in the red square, everything else can use default settings.</span>